Global $\Lambda$-hyperon polarization in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=3$ GeV

 Figure~\ref{fig:PolarVsEnergy} shows the global polarization at mid-rapidity, alongside previous measurements whose data points have been scaled according to the updated decay parameter $\alpha_\Lambda=0.732$\cite{Zyla:2020zbs}.
 The polarization of $\PLambda=4.91\pm0.81(\rm stat.)\pm0.15(\rm syst.)\%$, reported in this paper, is the largest global $\Lambda$-hyperon polarization yet observed.
 We find that the steady increase of $\PLambda$ with decreasing $\sNN$ continues almost to the $\Lambda$-hyperon production threshold.

 Nevertheless, this trend has been reproduced by hydrodynamic and transport calculations\cite{Becattini:2020ngo,Vitiuk:2019rfv,Li:2017slc,Sun:2017xhx} above $\sNN=7.7$~GeV.
-Vorticity from the three-fluid hydrodynamics (3FD)\cite{Ivanov:2020udj} as well as hadronic transport (UrQMD)\cite{Deng:2020ygd} and partonic transport (AMPT)\cite{guo2021locating} calculations have been extended to the lowest energies, as shown in Fig.~\ref{fig:PolarVsEnergy}.
-In the UrQMD calculations, thermalization of orbital and spin degrees of freedom is assumed\cite{Becattini:2016gvu}, so that locally $\vec{P}_{\Lambda}=\tfrac{1}{2}\vec{\omega}_{\rm th}$, where $\vec{\omega}_{\rm th}$ is the thermal vorticity\cite{Becattini:2008fmr}.
+Vorticity from the three-fluid hydrodynamics (3FD)\cite{Ivanov:2020udj} as well as partonic-transport (AMPT)\cite{guo2021locating} calculations have been extended to the lowest energies, as shown in Fig.~\ref{fig:PolarVsEnergy}.
 For the hydrodynamic 3FD calculation, $\vec{\omega}_{\rm th}$ is calculated directly from the local flow and temperature distributions.
 In the AMPT calculations, the thermal vorticity is calculated in coarse-grained ``cells'' from particle ensembles\cite{Li:2017slc}.

 Polarizations predicted by 3FD calculations depend on the range of hydrodynamic rapidity $y_\mathrm{h}\equiv\ln\left[\left(u_0+u_z\right)/\left(u_0-u_z\right)\right]$ of the fluid contributing to the $\Lambda$ hyperons\cite{Ivanov:2020wak}.
 The shaded band representing the 3FD model in Fig.~\ref{fig:PolarVsEnergy} corresponds to varying the selection between $|y_\mathrm{h}|<0.35$ and $|y_\mathrm{h}|<0.6$.
 Calculations were performed using one equation of state in which the deconfinement transition is characterized as first order and using another assuming a crossover transition; the resulting difference in polarization between these two methods is much smaller than the width of the band.